 Congrats!
-You’re enrolled, you’re on your way to becoming a teacher!
+Once enrolled, you’re well on your way to becoming a teacher!
 As you work toward fulfilling your dream, it’s not uncommon for a few questions to arise.
 Read our Enrolled Candidates FAQ to find the answers you’re looking for!
-We value transparency, so if you have another question not answered on this page, feel free to submit a new question using the form at the bottom on the page.
+We value transparency, so if you have another question not answered on this page, feel free to submit a new question using the form at the bottom of the page.

 Your Pre-Service Training is composed of your online courses known as your Classroom Readiness Training and your 30 hours of Field-Based Experience (FBE), also known as Classroom Observation hours.

 The curriculum is organized around six main constructs for learning: The Teacher, The Learner, Lesson Planning, Instructional Strategies, Assessing Learning, and The Learning Environment.
-There are multiple courses within each construct that help the prospective teacher understand the pedagogy behind their role as an educator in the classroom.
+Multiple courses within each construct help the prospective teacher understand the pedagogy behind their role as an educator in the classroom.
 Please visit our Training page for samples of the coursework you will engage within each construct.

 The Classroom Readiness Training and Test Preparation modules are always available online.
 You are also required to complete 30 hours of Field-Based Experiences hours before entering the classroom.
 Due to COVID-19, all 30 hours may currently be completed online, making the entire program 100% online!